Part 3

 stabilizationWindowSeconds: 30

-Figuring out autoscaling with HorizontalPodAutoscalers can be one of the more challening tasks.
+Figuring out autoscaling with HorizontalPodAutoscalers can be one of the more challenging tasks.
 Choosing which resources to look at and when to scale is not easy.
 In our case, we only stress the CPU.
 But your applications may need to scale based on, and take into consideration, a number of resources e.g. network, disk or memory.

 Scaling nodes